 How often do People-of-Color get blamed for something that a white person has done, because they know of and count on people’s willingness to believe the accusation?
-Remember Charles Stuart, that white guy in Boston who shot and killed his pregnant wife in 1989 and tried to blame it on a black man?
+For those old enough, you may remember Charles Stuart, that white guy in Boston who shot and killed his pregnant wife in 1989 and tried to blame it on a black man.
 Child killer Susan Smith did the same thing in 1994.
 Back in 1923 the entire black community of Rosewood, Florida was destroyed by white vigilantes, and two years before that in Tulsa, Oklahoma, there was a bloody race riot that lasted several days.
 Both of those incidents were instigated by a white woman’s accusing an innocent black man of assaulting her.

 In the case of Rosewood, Fannie Taylor was a married woman whose secret lover beat the shit out of her one day.
 She had to tell her husband something when he got home and saw her bruises and injuries, but rather than getting her boyfriend in trouble or admitting her own infidelity, she decided to say that a black man raped and beat her up.
 Actually, Fannie did not say that she was raped.
 The others added the rape part for their own justification.
 Of course, he must have raped her.
 That was his goal all along, wasn’t it?
 That is what we always do.
 They all seemed so quick to believe such a preposterous accusation.
-Black men in that community were terrified to have any kind of interaction with a white woman and wouldn’t dare attempt anything so blatant.
-But there was this one who was so desperate to get it off, that he would risk his very life in order to accomplish it?
+Black men in that time and place were terrified to have any kind of interaction with a white woman and wouldn’t dare attempt anything so blatant.
+But apparently, they must be unable to control their sexual urges, so they constantly would risk their very lives in order to accomplish that goal?
+Of course, since there was no objection from the whites when white men assaulted and raped black women on a regular basis, they always got away with it.

 Another fact that they didn’t consider was that this was a small town, and everybody knew each other, blacks and whites alike.
-Fannie didn’t give an actual name of anybody.
-She had to have known who it was.
-But just saying that he was black was all those “good ol’ boys” needed to get a willing lynch mob together, go into town and burn down the black residents’ houses and their churches and kill any denizens that got in the way.
+Fannie didn’t give an actual name of anybody, and nobody even asked who actually did it.
+Just saying that he was black was all those “good ol’ boys” needed to get a willing lynch mob together, go into town and burn down the black residents’ houses and their churches and kill any denizens that got in the way.
+Every black male in town became the suspected culprit.
+They even tried to blame an unknown, non-existent escapee from the chain gang, who apparently wandered into town, went over to Fannie‘s house and beat her up.
+But why didn’t anybody in town see him coming or going?
 There was no investigation and no questions asked.
 Everybody just believed what they were told.
 It was not even about suspects anymore.
 Those men were on a free-for-all lynching frenzy.

 It was days after all the killing and destruction was done that the deceitful bitches finally admitted that they had lied.
 But even if someone had been guilty, how can they justify going after an entire group of people for the actions of only one?
 They are not so quick to punish their own people en masse when one of them does something bad.